Noktomezo/ShallowHost/README.md

 ---

 > [!WARNING]
 > Early development stage.
-Expect breaking changes and bugs.
-Not recommended for production use.
+Expect UI and audio bugs and unhandled crashes

 A graphical shell for scanning, loading, and hosting VST2/VST3 plugins with real-time microphone/audio effect chains.
 Built on a JUCE `AudioProcessorGraph` backend with a Tauri + React frontend.